 Yes, prepare yourself that this will happen at the beginning.
 It’s a completely normal and natural behavior.
 Although dogs and cats don’t like to urinate in the close area of living, a little puppy doesn’t know how to control it.
 It’s your responsibility to teach the animal how to do it.

 If you have doubts that you can manage to toilet-train your pup, our tips will definitely help you to do it more easily.
 Never give up.
 This little dog will manage to learn sooner or later.

 What can I do to help my puppy?

 Table of Contents

 First and foremost, remember to stay calm and to be patient.
 Puppy is already stressed because of his new home and new family.
 You need to show him that he is safe and that you care about him.
-There is nothing worse than a puppy who has just peed on the floor and the owner aggressively shouting at it because of what it’s done.
+There is nothing worse than a puppy who has just peed on the floor and the owner who aggressively shouts at him.
 The dog doesn’t do it on purpose, believe me!
-He just needs some time and your patience to learn how to control those needs.
+He just needs some time and your patience to learn how to control those natural needs.

 Also, be aware that puppies can not hold their pee for hours because of the bladder size.
 That’s why they pee very often and much more frequently than adult dogs.
 Be understanding and empathetic.